If you are planning a party for your commencement, you need graduation party games!

 You have two options for your Jenga blocks: make your own or buy them.
 Amazon sells a set of giant Jenga blocks, but they are a little on the expensive side.

 Making your own DIY Jenga game is a lot cheaper and easier.
 You can buy the materials for under $25.
 You can also use foam blocks if you’re worried about being buried beneath an avalanche of wooden blocks!
+You can use the money you save for cleaning services Chicago and keep the house taken care of while you play.

 7. Water Balloon Dodgeball